AfiDede/Time-Tracker-App/README.md

 3. Calculate the amount of money a consultant makes tackling a project at a rate of $5 per hour.
 4. Store time entered and information concerning a project in a csv file for future reference.

 Installation:
 1. To use this program locally, you should have Python 3 installed on your workstation.
-2. Click on the green Code tab in the repository and download the zip file.
+2. Click on the green Code tab in the repository and download the zip file or run 'git clone https://github.com/AfiDede/Time-tracker-app.git' in the directory you want to download it to.
-3. Extract the py.file and run in your pyhton shell or run in an editor.
+3. Extract the py.file and run in your python shell or run in an editor.

-Usage: After successfull installation you are ready to benefit from this amazing program.
-The steps below shoulld guide you to effective achieve your desire output of the program
+Usage: After successful installation you are ready to benefit from this amazing program.
+The steps below should guide you to effective achieve your desire output of the program
 Process:
 1. Check if there is a file named 'tracking.csv' in the directory and create it if it doesn't exit.
 2. Ask the user to input the name of the client whose money he's trying to track.